JBGruber/LexisNexisTools/README.md

 report.df
 ```

-    ##
-    ##  1 files renamed, in 0.0014 secs
+    ## in 0.0013 secs

 | name\_orig | name\_new                               | status  |
 |:-----------|:----------------------------------------|:--------|
 | sample.TXT | SampleFile\_20091201-20100511\_1-10.txt | renamed |

 Using `list.files()` instead of the built-in mechanism allows you to specify a file pattern.
-This might be a preferred option if you have a folder in which only some of the .txt files contain newspaper articles from 'LexisNexis' but other files have the ending .txt as well.
-If you are unsure what the txt files your chosen folder might contain, use the option `simulate = TRUE` (which is the default).
+This might be a preferred option if you have a folder in which only some of the TXT files contain newspaper articles from 'LexisNexis' but other files have the ending TXT as well.
+If you are unsure what the TXT files in your chosen folder might contain, use the option `simulate = TRUE` (which is the default).
 The argument `report = TRUE` indicates that the output of the function in `R` will be a data.frame containing a report on which files have been changed on your drive and how.

 ### Read in 'LexisNexis' Files to Get Meta, Articles and Paragraphs